rohanlohani/Elevate_labs_Task/Task 2: Exploratory Data Analysis (EDA)/ReadME.md

-Task 2: Exploratory Data Analysis (EDA)
+###Task 2: Titanic Dataset - Exploratory Data Analysis (EDA)
 Overview
-This project showcases Exploratory Data Analysis (EDA) on the Titanic dataset to understand its structure, feature distributions, relationships, and survival patterns using visual and statistical techniques.
+This project demonstrates Exploratory Data Analysis (EDA) on the Titanic dataset to understand its structure, feature distributions, and survival-related patterns using statistical and visual techniques.

 Contents
-titanic.py: Python script that performs all EDA steps including statistical summary, plotting histograms, boxplots, correlation heatmap, and pairplot.
+titanic.py — Python script performing the EDA (summary stats, plots, inferences)

-tested.csv: The Titanic dataset used for analysis.
+tested.csv — The Titanic dataset used for the analysis

-screenshots/: Folder containing visualizations generated during EDA.
+screenshots/ — Folder containing generated visualizations

-Exploratory Data Analysis Steps
+README.md — This documentation file

+EDA Steps Performed
-Summary Statistics
+1. Generated Summary Statistics

-Used describe() to analyze key statistics (mean, std, min, max, quartiles) for Age, Fare, SibSp, and Parch.

-Distribution Visualization

-Histograms created for all numeric columns to examine the data distribution.
+Used describe() to calculate:

+Mean, median, standard deviation

+Quartiles and range

+Columns analyzed: Age, Fare, SibSp, Parch

+2. Created Histograms and Boxplots
+Histograms: Visualized distributions of numeric columns

-Boxplots used to detect potential outliers and spread of values.
+Boxplots: Identified potential outliers and spread of data

-Correlation Analysis
+3. Correlation Matrix and Pairplot

-Generated a correlation matrix to examine linear relationships among numeric features.
+Created correlation matrix to assess linear relationships

-Created a heatmap using Seaborn to visually highlight high and low correlations.

-Developed a pairplot colored by survival to show inter-feature relationships and survival patterns.

-Pattern & Anomaly Detection
+Plotted:

+Heatmap using Seaborn

+Pairplot grouped by survival status to explore feature interactions

+4. Analyzed Patterns, Trends, and Anomalies
+Observed:

-Observed skewness in Fare and Age, and class imbalance in Pclass and Survived.
+Skewness in Fare and Age

+Class imbalance in Pclass and Survived

-Identified strong associations between higher survival and higher Fare, as well as lower passenger class.
+Clear survival advantages for higher fare and first-class passengers

-Key Feature-Level Inferences
+5. Made Feature-Level Inferences

-Survival Rates: Higher among first-class passengers and those who paid more.
+First-class and higher-fare passengers had higher survival rates

-Demographics: Majority were young adults traveling alone in third class.
+Most passengers were young adults traveling alone in third class

-Family Features: SibSp and Parch were mostly 0, indicating solo travelers.
+SibSp and Parch were mostly 0 — indicating solo travelers

+Screenshots
+The following visualizations are included in the screenshots/ folder:

+Histograms for all numeric columns

+Boxplots for all numeric columns

+Correlation heatmap

+Pairplot (scatter matrix) grouped by survival

 How to Run
-Install required Python libraries:
+1. Install Required Libraries
 bash
 Copy
 Edit
 pip install pandas matplotlib seaborn
-Run the analysis script:
+2. Run the Script
+Ensure titanic.py and tested.csv are in the same directory, then run:

 bash
 Copy
 Edit
 python titanic.py
+3. View Results
+Visualizations will be displayed or saved (depending on script configuration)

-Review the output and plots saved in the screenshots/ folder.
+Screenshots will appear in the screenshots/ folder

-Notes
-This script provides deep visual and statistical insights into the Titanic dataset.

-It serves as a foundation for further feature engineering and machine learning model development.

-No model training is performed in this task — focus is solely on understanding the data.

-Output Visualizations
-Histograms
-Histograms show that:

-Fare is right-skewed with many low values.

-Age distribution is bell-shaped but incomplete due to missing data.

-Boxplots
+What You'll Learn
+How to use descriptive statistics and visualization for data understanding

-Boxplots helped detect:
+How to detect:

-Fare outliers: Some passengers paid exceptionally high fares.

-Age outliers: A few very young and old passengers.

-Correlation Heatmap
-Revealed positive correlation between Pclass and Fare, and negative correlation between Pclass and Survived.

-Pairplot
-Illustrated how features like Fare, Pclass, and Sex relate to survival visually and clearly.
+Patterns and trends

+Skewness

+Outliers

+Correlations between features

+Why EDA is essential before model development

+Submission Includes
+titanic.py — EDA code

+tested.csv — Dataset

+screenshots/ — Output visuals

+README.md — Documentation

+📌 Please refer to the provided screenshots for visual insights that support the inferences.